 We analyse your pages and identify the dynamic elements using CSS selectors (

 div .price for example).
 The static elements are cached, while the dynamic elements are automatically loaded in JSONP afterwards.

 On average, Fasterize’s impact is 42% greater when SmartCache is used, compared to a ‘light’ Fasterized version.

 The principle of SmartCache is very similar to the principle of ESIs.
 However, there are two aspects that set them apart:

 |Implementation||Tags integrated in templates||Dynamic zones identified directly in the Fasterize settings|

 And in terms of maintenance, there’s no need to modify templates – everything is configured through Fasterize.

-Often, ‘uncachable’ dynamic pages on an e-commerce website are identical when customers haven’t put items in their basket.
+Often, ‘uncachable’ dynamic pages are identical - when customers haven’t put items in their basket on an e-commerce website, for example.
 This means that the page is identical most of the time, but is identified as ‘uncachable’ and is unnecessarily re-optimized.

 Cookieless Cache can be used to distinguish between users that are unknown to the site (without cookies) and users that are known to the site (with cookies).